yoksel/grunt-svg-modify/README.md

 ### Configure with json:

-Create config.json and place it to the folder with your SVG-images.
+Create **config.json** and place it to the folder with your SVG-images.

-Variations of config.json see below:
+Variations of **config.json** see below:

 #### Colorize:

-For transparent icons only!
+For transparent images only!

 If SVG-element has fills, these fills will not be replaced.